-Here is what we think should be in the ordinance approved by the Page County Board of Supervisors and why each component is important for Page County.
+Here is what we think should be in the ordinance approved by the Page County Board of Supervisors and why each component is important for Page County:

 Visitors to the county come in on Highways 340 and 211.
-We need to protect our entry corridors to support tourism, one of our two main economic drivers.
+Entry corridors need to be protected to support tourism, one of Page’s two main economic drivers.

 This ensures minimal need for new transmission lines in the county and makes for more efficient solar facilities.